 These reports should illustrate all the realized gains or losses (all the money you actually made or lost from selling an investment) and all the unrealized gains and losses (investments you own but have not yet sold and thus that have not yet realized a profit or loss).
 These reports should also include returns of the overall index.
 You want to make sure you have a record of everything.

 You should also look into getting online access.
-That way you can routinely check your account balances to make sure everything is on the up and up.
+That way, you can routinely check your account balances to make sure everything is on the up and up.
 Don’t get caught up in the day to day fluctuations, though.

 The ultimate warning sign is if the advisor asks you to write a check made out to him/her personally.
 If the advisor asks you to write him a personal check, that is a clear red flag.
-Never, never, write out a check directly to the advisor.
+Never, ever, write out a check directly to the advisor.
 Especially, if you are purchasing some kind of investment product.

 8. They Don’t Return Your Phone Call or Emails

-I received a new client that was frustrated at her previous advisor.
+I received a new client who was frustrated at her previous advisor.
 She had called wanting to get some information on her investments and the advisor had yet to return her call….5 days later.